 New-York Historical Society: Museum & Library

-The New-York Historical Society (New-York Historical) has contributed more than 21,000 images from its museum and library collections to the Artstor Digital Library.
+The New-York Historical Society (New-York Historical) has contributed nearly 23,000 images from its museum and library collections to the Artstor Digital Library.
 The selection encompasses many aspects of the combined resources of the New-York Historical, including highlights across its diverse collecting areas—American paintings, sculpture, prints and drawings, decorative arts and artifacts, and historical photographs.

 Founded in 1804, the New-York Historical is the city’s oldest museum.
 Through the presentation and interpretation of its permanent collections as well as special exhibitions and public programs, the museum explores the history and culture of the city, the state, and even the nation.